GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/comfyui/README.md

 - `veo2-text-to-video` : This workflow shows text to video generation with Google's Veo2 model.

-> Note: ComfyUI custom nodes to Imagen3, Imagen4, Veo2 and Veo3 are in preview
+> [!WARNING]
-> mode.
+> ComfyUI custom nodes to Imagen3, Imagen4, Veo2 and Veo3 are in preview mode.

 Click any of the workflow files to open the workflow and click `Run` to see the results.